StatStud/book-club/content/posts/letting-go.md

 - If we constantly follow this procedure, we will come to the awareness that **everyone** in our life is acting as a mirror.
 - The hallmark of courage is two words: "I can"
 - Here's the key when using the letting go technique for problem solving: Don't look for answers; instead, let go of the feelings behind the question
+- More important than money itself are the **emotional gratifications** that we *hope* will be ours with the use of that money.
+- It will also dawn on us that the goals which we thought money would bring us *can be achieved directly*

 # Preface and Foreword
 ## Notes